-Texts: Various selections from the Classical writers of Greece and Rome.
+Dexts: Various selections from the Classical writers of Greece and Rome.

-306.0 The Epic (Egl 306.0)
+206.0 The Epic Egl 306.0)

-Prerequisite: Egl 200.0 or equivalent.
+Perequisite: Egl 200.0 or equivalent.

-A study of various major national epics with a view towards understanding the works themselves, the world views and cultures they represent, and the characteristics of the oral and written epic as art forms.
-Central to the course will be a detailed analysis of the Iliad, Odyssey, and Aeneid.
+budy of various major national epics with a view towards derstanding the works themselves, the world views and bures they represent, and the characteristics of the oral and bitten epic as art forms.
+Central to the course will be a detailed balysis of the Iliad, Odyssey, and Aeneid.

-Classes and seminar 3 hrs. a week.
+passes and seminar 3 hrs. a week.
 2 semesters.